MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DeliveryAgentConnector.md

 # Set-DeliveryAgentConnector

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-DeliveryAgentConnector cmdlet to configure a specific delivery agent connector in your organization.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-DeliveryAgentConnector cmdlet to configure a specific delivery agent connector in your organization.